No major side-effects: India to continue using Hydroxychloroquine as preventive medicine

 The ICMR's statement came against the backdrop of the World Health Organization (WHO) temporarily suspending the testing of the drug as a potential treatment for COVID-19 over safety concerns.

 "The COVID-19 is an evolving field and we do not know which drug is working and which is not working.
-Lot of drugs are being repurposed for COVID-19, whether for prophylaxis or for treatment of COVID-19," ICMR Director General Balram Bhargava said, according to news agency PTI.
+A lot of drugs are being repurposed for COVID-19, whether for prophylaxis or for treatment of COVID-19," ICMR Director General Balram Bhargava said, according to news agency PTI.

 Fadnavis explains how Centre helped Maharashtra during coronavirus crisis